alexbarbosa1989/rag-instructlab-langflow/README.md

 ~~~

 ### Instructlab
-- In a different termina session activate the python environment for Instructlab:
+- In a different terminal session activate the python environment for Instructlab:
 ~~~
 $ source venv/bin/activate
 ~~~